Kathy Heivilin, BS, CPIA, RBP

 given away after adoption.

-H. The adopter is responsible for any future medical care/support as may be
+G. The adopter is responsible for any future medical care/support that may be

 being adopted as multi-sexed pairs (this may occur at UM at the discretion of the